Driver shot by state trooper following pursuit and crash in Loudoun County

-Virginia State Police are investigating an officer-involved shooting Thursday night following a chase and crash that began on Interstate 66 near the Route 50 exit.
+A man is expected to survive after he was shot by a Virginia State Police trooper following a chase and crash Thursday night that began on Interstate 66 near the Route 50 exit.

 A trooper initiated a traffic stop about 7:30 p.m. at Exit 57 for Route 50, but the driver refused to stop and a pursuit ensued, said state police spokeswoman Corinne Geller.

 The chase continued to Sterling Boulevard and Va.
-28 where the suspect's vehicle crashed.
+28 where the suspect's vehicle ran off the road and struck a sign.

-The male pursuit suspect was flown to Reston Hospital Center for treatment of serious injuries.
+The man was flown to Reston Hospital Center for treatment of serious injuries.

 No law enforcement personnel were injured in the incident, which remains under investigation at this time.